x0710/Diary/README.md

 ## Roadmap

-* [ ] Complete `ls` command
-* [ ] Interactive mode
 * [ ] Full-text search
 * [ ] Configurable editor support
 * [ ] Import / export
+* [ ] GUI
+* [ ] Visualization / charts?

 ---

 ## Development Status

-This project is actively developed for learning and daily use.
+This project is primarily developed for learning and personal daily use.
 APIs and behavior may change without notice.

 ---